Products that may interest you:

 Part of what makes systemic Candida overgrowth so noxious is the toxins that it naturally produces during its life cycle — and dumps into your body!

 1. Acetaldehyde: One of the pollutants that Candida produces is called acetaldehyde.6,7,8 In Candida, acetaldehyde is a metabolic byproduct — similar to the carbon dioxide that you exhale after inhaling oxygen.
-Too much acetaldehyde is the equivalent of alcohol poisoning — an accumulation of acetaldehyde is associated with Fetal Alcohol Syndrome.9,10 There is also evidence that the toxin acetaldehyde is associated with Alzheimer’s disease.11
+Too much acetaldehyde is the equivalent of alcohol poisoning; an accumulation of acetaldehyde is associated with Fetal Alcohol Syndrome.9,10 There is also evidence that the toxin acetaldehyde is associated with Alzheimer’s disease.11 While modern grains have been blamed for the Alzheimer's epidemic, traced back to how gluten sensitivity affects the immune system and eventually the brain, Body Ecology grain-like seeds are the perfect alternative.
+Gluten-free quinoa, buckwheat, amaranth, and millet are supporters of immune health, best enjoyed by following the 80/20 rule — fill up no more than 20 percent of your plate with these nourishing grain-like seeds.

 Studies show that a build-up of acetaldehyde can lead to oxidative stress.12,13,14